 - citing sources in appropriately in specific styles

 The library offers a suite of short interactive tutorials as part of our Research 101 module.
-At the end of each tutorial, there is a form that lets students notify their professors via email that they’ve worked through the tutorial.
+At the end of each tutorial, there is a form that lets students notify their instructor via email that they’ve worked through the tutorial.